gvanem/Dump1090/README.md

  * *Cntry* (2 letter ISO3166) taken from the *official* range of ICAO address/country mapping.
  * *RSSI* (logarithmic *Received Signal Strength Indicator*) is calculated from the 4 last messages.

-If a `DUMP1090_HOME_POS` environment variable is defined, the distance to the place gets calculated.
+If a config-setting `homepos = longitude,latitude` setting is defined, the distance to the place gets calculated.
 I.e. the `Dist` column above.
-E.g. a `set DUMP1090_HOMEPOS=60.3016821,5.3208769` for Bergen/Norway.
+E.g. a `homepos = 60.3016821,5.3208769` for Bergen/Norway.
 Find your location on [**FreeMapTools**](https://www.freemaptools.com/elevation-finder.htm).

 Otherwise a `location = true` setting will try to get this position from the